 Advantages and Benefits of a Dynamic Simulation Environment

-- Real-time connectivity with external data sources to ensure accurate calculations.
+- Real-time connectivity with external data sources to ensure accurate calculation.

 Questions to Ask